 Our Forest Preserve lands account for nearly 26,000 acres of land and 47 miles of rivers and streams within DuPage County.
 Focusing resources on improving our land, restoring native habitats and waterways is a mission I firmly stand behind.
 With changes in our weather patterns, we are seeing greater flooding often followed by extreme droughts along with subzero winter temperatures.
 Our preserves are a great place to track plants and trees that are struggling under these more severe weather conditions and help guide our residents in a more sustainable future.
 Currently our preserves assist our local communities with storm water management, especially for properties along rivers and lakes, that it vital in flood control.

 Currently our Forest Preserve Commissioners earn $50,000 per year.
 I feel it would be a reasonable first step to cut that salary by 25% to $37,000 per year.
-Commissioners are also offered healthcare, available also for their families.
-If elected I would refuse my option of healthcare.
+Commissioners are also offered healthcare.
+If elected I would refuse my option of healthcare and advocate for commissioners not to have a healthcare option.
 I would much rather those funds go to help raise salary and insurance funding for Forest Preserve employees.

 With the West Branch River Trail near the final stages of completion, The East Branch DuPage River Trail is currently in the planning stage.
 The EBDRT will run parallel to I-355 and will link the Great Western Trail, Illinois Prairie Path and the Morton Arboretum.
 This project will not require any land acquisition as it will use right of ways and other government property and will help to not only link our preserves, but also the communities of Lombard, Glen Ellyn and Lisle.